guiliberali/Big-Data-2023-Module-1/README.md

 - [Introduction to R and R markdown](https://github.com/guiliberali/Learning-from-Big-Data-Module-1/blob/main/preparation/Intro-to-RMarkdown.pdf)

-Greta Wackerbauer, our TA (learningbigdata22@gmail.com) will review and discuss this short tutorial on Rmarkdown on September 2 at 3pm (i.e., right after the first lecture) and see if anyone has any questions on how to use R and RMarkdown.
-Feel free to attend if you would like to get some tips, but do make sure you first try to install R studio and R Markdown on your computer before the class.
+Hasan, our TA (learningbigdata23@gmail.com) will review and discuss this short tutorial on on September 8 at 3pm (i.e., right after the first lecture) and see if anyone has any questions on how to use Python.
+Feel free to attend if you would like to get some tips, but do make sure you first try to install it on your computer before the class.

 ## Lecture materials for module 1